-Throughout our lives, our brains are changing.
 Developing our brain health through diverse and engaging activities can enhance our cognitive skills, and may improve memory, concentration, information processing, and motor function.
-This can greatly delay the onset of dementia and neurodegenerative diseases.
-In addition to brain and memory activities, physical strengthening and exercise stimulates neuronal health and vitality and stimulates formation of new connections between brain cells.
-Physical exercise also stimulates the release of neurotransmitters such as norepinephrine and dopamine that are involved in regulating mood and attention.
+This can delay the onset of dementia and neurodegenerative diseases.
+In addition to brain and memory activities, physical activity and exercises stimulates neuronal health and vitality and promotes new pathways and connections between brain cells.
+Physical activity also stimulates the release of neurotransmitters such as norepinephrine and dopamine that are involved in regulating mood and attention.
 It also increases the levels of serotonin, endorphins and anandamide which can enhance mood and reduce anxiety.

 It is important to make physical activity an ongoing part of your life no matter what your age is.